 You've got to have a partner to play Lazer Tag, making it an awesome option for twins or multiples.
 The set is packaged for two players, with audio and visual features just like in the arcade version.

 Fisher Price's Little People playsets are a great play value, offering lots of stimulating creative play opportunities for multiples.
 The Noah's Ark playset is particularly appropriate for twins, with a double dose of animal characters to play with.
 Add the optional accessory set for additional animal friends.
 (Be warned: There's only one Noah in the set.
-He may have to conveniently disappear in order to avoid squabbling.)
+He may have to disappear to avoid squabbling conveniently.)

 What to Look For in Toys for Twins

 Before making any purchase decisions, check the manufacturer’s recommended age.
 These guidelines are there for a reason, and will help you decide whether the toy will be safe and stimulating enough (or too stimulating!) for your children.

 When shopping for any toys—but especially ones for babies and toddlers and the age of three—it’s important to consider safety.
 Toys labeled 3+ may have small parts that can be a choking hazard for younger children, says Kristin Morency Goldman, senior advisor of strategic communications for The Toy Association.
 You should also consider material and size.
 If your children are small or unsteady on their feet, avoid hard and heavy objects or toys that are long and unwieldy.